notMarque/RomiOnSpeed/PCBs/ModuleBoard/Module Boards Notes.md

 # AS5600
-pulling Dir high leads to counter clockwise being positive PGO can be used for mannually programming, but we will use i2c
+pulling Dir high leads to counter clockwise being positive PGO can be used for mannually programming, but we will use i2c Locked in place but can be rotated however is needed.
+Just make sure that center is at (100, 97.25)
 # Big Boy Connector
 I've locked this in place because I got it completely centered, but it can be moved up and down a bit if needed or rotated Two open pins (unless I forgot something)